moby/moby/docs/sources/articles/runmetrics.rst

 process code), and ``system`` is the time during which the CPU was executing system calls on behalf of those processes.

-Those times are expressed in ticks of 1/100th of second.
+Those times are expressed in ticks of 1/100th of a second.
 Actually, they are expressed in "user jiffies".
 There are ``USER_HZ`` *"jiffies"* per second, and on x86 systems, ``USER_HZ`` is 100.
 This used to map exactly to the number of scheduler "ticks" per second; but